 As part of the work that the Wales Rugby League CEO Gareth Kear is doing, our board will soon have a 60-40 gender and BAME parity split to reflect society and the rich heritage of rugby league.

-Here, on the day of Wales women’s captain Rafiuke Taylor’s 42 birthday, Ian Golden selects his Welsh BAME XIII based on full Wales or Great Britain internationals.
+On June 23 2020, which was Wales women’s captain Rafiuke Taylor’s 42 birthday, Ian Golden selected his Welsh BAME XIII based on full Wales or Great Britain internationals.

 1 Phil Ford